postindustria-tech/device-detection-examples-go/README.md

 go run web_integration.go
 ```

-Below is a table that describe the examples:
+Below is a table that describes the examples:

 |Example|Description|
 |-------|-----------|